 A step up from its predecessor, the 2009 model of the Chevy Silverado brought back the glory that the second generation of these trucks started with.
 This model had five different versions of engines available for you to choose from in the different variants of this model offered.

-Along with the, there was more than one body style available.
+Along with that, there was more than one body style available.
 The anti-lock brakes were present, as is the Chevrolet standard with these trucks, with an all-disk setup available with a separate package.

 It also earned a five-star rating in government crash tests.
 These tests showed that this truck could protect all its seated occupants in head-on and side-impact collisions.